rockstorm101/git-server-docker/README.md

 #### Create a New Repository

-Log into the server:
+Log into the server through SSH.
+Note the git user is constrained to only a handful of commands, enough to list, create, delete, or rename repositories, or change repository descriptions:

 ```shell
 ssh git@localhost -p 2222
 ```

-Create and initialise a repository:
+Create and initialise a repository at `/srv/git`:
 ```
 mkdir /srv/git/your-repo.git
 git-init --bare /srv/git/your-repo.git